awsdocs/aws-parallelcluster-user-guide/doc_source/fsx-section.md

 When using Amazon Linux, the kernel must be >= `4.14.104-78.84.amzn1.x86_64`\.
 For detailed instructions, see [Installing the lustre client](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/install-lustre-client.html) in the *Amazon FSx for Lustre User Guide*\.

 **Note**
-Amazon FSx for Lustre is not currently supported when using `awsbatch` as a scheduler\.
+Amazon FSx for Lustre isn't currently supported when using `awsbatch` as a scheduler\.

 **Note**
 Support for Amazon FSx for Lustre on `centos8` was added in AWS ParallelCluster version 2\.10\.0\.Support for Amazon FSx for Lustre on `alinux2`, `ubuntu1604`, and `ubuntu1804` was added in AWS ParallelCluster version 2\.6\.0\.
 Support for Amazon FSx for Lustre on `centos7` was added in AWS ParallelCluster version 2\.4\.0\.